How the Foundation will be funded

 How the Foundation will be managed

-The Foundation will be managed by a committee, chaired by David Thorburn (a former President of the Institute), and all members will be appointed by the Council of the Chartered Banker Institute.
-The 2025 Foundation Committee will be accountable to the Council of the Chartered Banker Institute for all of its actions.
+The Foundation is managed by a committee, chaired by David Thorburn (a former President of the Institute), and all members are appointed by the Council of the Chartered Banker Institute.
+The 2025 Foundation Committee is accountable to the Council of the Chartered Banker Institute for all of its actions.

-The committee members will be appointed for a three-year term and will be eligible for a single term of re-appointment thereafter.
-The minimum number of committee members will be four, with a maximum of eight.
+The committee members are appointed for a three-year term and are eligible for a single term of re-appointment thereafter.
+The minimum number of committee members is four, with a maximum of eight.
 At least two must be serving Council members and the others must be current Fellows of the Institute.

 David joined Clydesdale Bank in 1978 having graduated from the University of Glasgow with a law degree.
 David completed his Institute bank exams in the early 1980s and today is a Chartered Banker.
 He also undertook the Advanced Management Program at Harvard Graduate School of Business in 1999.